jonathanigorpereira/JobCode/README.md

 # JobCode
-JobCode is software that is part of the AWS + .NET challenge offered by Next Wave Education as part of the .NET Expert mentorship by mentor Luis Dev
+JobCode is a software solution developed as part of the AWS + .NET challenge offered by Next Wave Education, within the .NET Expert mentorship program guided by mentor Luis Dev.

 # About the Challenge